wp-plugins/interactive-polish-map/readme.txt

 == Changelog ==

+= 1.0 - 2011-02-04 =

+* NEW: Added widget.
+* NEW: Added option to choose list.
+* NEW: Added Polish translation.
+* NEW: Created POT file.
+* Changed: js files marged to one.
+* Changed: css files marged to one.

 = 0.1 - 2011-01-29 =

-* NEW : Init revision
+* NEW : Init revision.